umipatty/shopee-sales-dashboard/README.md

 Currently building practical experience through SQL-based analysis, data cleaning, and business performance projects.

 ## Portofolio Overview
 This portfolio project showcases my ability to perform end-to-end data analysis, starting from data preparation and transformation using SQL to generating business insights through Tableau visualization.
 The main objective of this project is to support my application for a Data Analyst or Business Intelligence Analyst role.
 Through this analysis, I demonstrate strong SQL skills for data cleaning and KPI calculation, business-oriented thinking in evaluating sales performance, and the ability to translate data into clear, actionable insights.

+## Dataset Preview
+The dataset consists of 403 rows of transaction-level e-commerce data covering the period from July 2024 to November 2025.
+Each row represents product-level transaction details, including order status, pricing components, discount allocation, shipping cost, return quantity, and customer location information.
+The dataset contains multiple financial components such as seller discounts, platform discounts, vouchers, cashback, and shipping fees, enabling comprehensive revenue and cancellation analysis.

 ## Dashboard Preview
 ![Dashboard Preview](Dashboard.png)